 Every school-age child with a special educational need (SEN) should have a written plan of support.
 Every single one.
-That is my interpretation of the SEN Code of Practice (SEN COP) and I will explain why.
+That is my interpretation of the SEND Code of Practice (SEND COP) and I will explain why.

 The new approach talks about children fulfilling their potential, about achieving their best.
 It talks about understanding barriers to learning and providing support.
 Critically, nowhere, anywhere, does it talk about targets.
 Implied is: ‘make the environment right for the child and they will progress’.